cuba-platform/saml-addon/Readme.md

 Then add a lookup field with list of IDP providers.
 When you choose one of the providers - SAML request is initiated.

-Here is an example of implementation of the whole controller:
+Here is an example of implementation of the whole controller for CUBA 6.9 (in CUBA 6.10 the login screen has been slightly changed, so you need to make small changes in the screen layout):

 ___ext-loginWindow.xml___
 ```xml